top of page

 How to Submit to Angry Robot

-Angry Robot only accepts submissions via literary agents, except during occasional open submission windows when unagented authors can pitch their manuscripts directly.
+Angry Robot accepts submissions only through literary agents, except during occasional open submission windows when unagented authors can pitch their manuscripts directly.
 These open calls have been instrumental in discovering new talent, making the publisher an attractive option for emerging writers.

 For writers and readers looking for science fiction and fantasy that dares to be different, Angry Robot is a standout publisher.
-With its commitment to bold storytelling, diverse authorship, and experimental marketing, the imprint continues to be a force in the speculative fiction world—one that embraces the weird, the wonderful, and the wildly imaginative.
+With its commitment to bold storytelling, diverse authorship, and experimental marketing, the imprint remains a force in the speculative fiction world, embracing the weird, the wonderful, and the wildly imaginative.

 Comments